ncats/RaMP-BackEnd/README.md

 #### Note that the files here are NOT RaMP but merely the scripts used to create RaMP. ####

 These scripts are used to build the RaMP database from scratch.
-If you are looking for the RaMP mysql dump, you will find it here: https://github.com/ncats/RaMP-DB/tree/master/inst/extdata If you are looking to access RaMP through our shiny app, look here: https://github.com/ncats/RaMP-DB/
+You can download SQLite databases for the current and previous versions of RaMP in the repo for the RaMP R Package: https://github.com/ncats/RaMP-DB/tree/main/db

 ### The Basics ###
 Here is the overall workflow for getting the mySQL database up and running:

   1. git clone this repository
-  2. Run main.py successfully (purpose is to create intermediate data files in the misc/output folder for each data type.)
-Reading resource files from the various data sources is memory intensive.
-  3. Run EntityBuilder.py to merge data to build entity relationships.
-This produces a file for each table in the RaMP DB Schema in the /misc/sql/loader.
+  2. Run main.py successfully - the purpose is to create a file for each table in the RaMP DB Schema in the /misc/sql folder.
-  4. Create an empty database in mySQL (e.g. called ramp)
-  5. Import the sql files into the database using src/util/rampDBBulkLoader.
-See code section for details: [DB Loading Code](https://github.com/ncats/RaMP-BackEnd/blob/9e0ab9c719f3a690272fc7a0ae669b6f11d74b7a/src/util/rampDBBulkLoader.py#L393)
+  3. Run ad_hoc_cross_check_met_harmony.py to check for bad mergers based on inconsistent molecular weights
+  4. update the optionalVersionOveride = "2.6.2", and optionalVersionNote in mainSqliteDBLoad.py
+  5. Run mainSqliteDBLoad.py to create and populate the new SQLite database.
+It will be saved to "src/schema"
   6. You can now query the database!

-Keep scrolling down for the details...

 ### Environment set-up ###
+* Create and activate a python virtual environment
+  * python -m venv .venv
+  * source .venv/bin/activate
+* install dependencies
+  * pip install -r requirements.txt

 #### Python ####
 RaMP was built using using python 3.8, which must be downloaded here: https://www.python.org/downloads/